jenkins-hero/aws-cdk-examples/jenkins-kaniko/README.md

 # Jenkins for Kaniko

+Sample Jenkins implementation in CDK, demonstrating concepts from the article *[Using Jenkins and Kaniko to build Docker images in AWS](https://tomgregory.com/using-jenkins-and-kaniko-to-build-docker-images-in-aws/)*.

-Sample Jenkins implementation in CDK, including all the AWS resources required to run Kaniko.
+Includes all the AWS resources required to run Kaniko:

 * Kaniko build context S3 bucket
 * Kaniko task definition